Try voice dialogue (fst)

 <eps> MOTION_ADD|0|emote|gene/motion/03_smile.vmd|PART|ONCE

-Save the .fst and give it a try.
-Close MMDAgent-EX and relaunch it, or reload it with the Shift+r key.
-Say “Hello” again and confirm that it responds with a smile.
+Save the .fst and try it.
+Close MMDAgent-EX and start it again, or reload with Shift+r.
+Say “Hello” again and confirm the agent smiles while responding.

 LOOP LOOP: